What can I recycle at kerbside?

 Why should I recycle?

 Quite simply, the more that is recycled the better it is for the environment.
-Since our new service was introduced in July 2012, the amount the district recycles has risen from 40% to close to 50%.
+Currently the district recycles and composts close to 50% of household waste.
 However, the waste which is not recycled, equating to about 400kg per household per year, still ends up in landfill.
 Not only does this waste take up space at the landfill site but also biodegradable waste - such as food and paper – once buried will produce harmful methane gas that contributes to climate change.

 Much of the waste still going into landfill sites could be recycled.